shivampateriya1/DEVOPS/Git action/Introduciton.md

 ### **Runners:**

 A runner is a server that runs your workflows when they're triggered.
 Each runner can run a single job at a time.
 GitHub provides Ubuntu Linux, Microsoft Windows, and macOS runners to run your workflows; each workflow run executes in a fresh, newly-provisioned virtual machine.
 If you need a different operating system or require a specific hardware configuration, you can host your own runners.

+### Understanding the workflow file

+name:      ------>  Name of the workflow and it wil be show in action tan of git hub repo

+on :   -------->  It will trigger the workflow.
+It use the events, so a workflow. run every time that event occurs like [push,pull,merge]. we can specific branches ,path or tags .

+jobs : ------>  Defines a job named [like : build ] The child keys will define properties of the job.

+runs-on :ubuntu-latest   ----> Configures the job to run on the latest version of an Ubuntu Linux runner.
+This means that the job will execute on a fresh virtual machine hosted by GitHub. you can use linux,wndow,mac os

+Steps: ----->  Groups together all the steps that run like [build ]job.
+Each item nested under this section is a separate action or shell script.

+Uses: actions/setup-node@v2  ----- > The uses keyword specifies that this step will run v2 of the actions/checkout action.
+This is an action that checks out your repository onto the runner, allowing you to run scripts or other actions against your code (such as build and test tools).
+You should use the checkout action any time your workflow will run against the repository's code.

+-run  --->  The run keyword tells the job to execute a command on the runner.